 - Follow your doctor’s instructions.

 - File an Industrial Commission Form 18 within 2 years of the date of your injury.

 If your employer or its insurance company refuse to report your claim, provide you with medical treatment, pay you compensation while you are out of work or just don’t return your telephone calls, you should consider a free consultation with an attorney.
 Usually, it is best to consult an attorney at the first sign of trouble.
 Having the assistance of a lawyer may improve the outcome of your claim.

 Mr. Hedrick is a Board Certified Specialist in North Carolina workers’ compensation law.
 He can explain your rights, answer your questions and explain what you may expect regarding your claim.
-Based in the Research Triangle Area the Law Office of John A. Hedrick, PLLC counsels and represents injured employees throughout North Carolina.
+Based in Raleigh, the Law Office of John A. Hedrick, PLLC counsels and represents injured employees throughout North Carolina.
 Mr. Hedrick has represented clients in Raleigh, Durham, Chapel Hill, Fayetteville, Lumberton, Dunn, Greensboro, Burlington, Henderson, Louisburg, Pittsboro, Goldsboro, Kinston, Wilmington, Jacksonville and Nashville.
 However, he has represented clients everywhere between Murphy and Manteo.